adshares/adshares-docs/protocol2/synchronization/index.rst

     collect information about :ref:`Demand-Side Inventory <protocol-definitions-demandinventory>` declared by :ref:`Advertisers <protocol-definitions-advertiser>`, and based on this information they make a decision to whom they want to sell space on their :ref:`Sites <protocol-definitions-site>`.

-In summary, here is why :ref:`SSPs <protocol-definitions-ssp>` and :ref:`DSPs <protocol-definitions-dsp>` might want to query each other:
+In summary, here is why :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` might want to query each other:

 * :ref:`Publishers <protocol-definitions-publisher>` query :ref:`Demand-Side Inventory <protocol-definitions-demandinventory>` to be able to choose among :ref:`Advertisers <protocol-definitions-advertiser>` willing to buy space on their :ref:`Sites <protocol-definitions-site>`.
 * :ref:`Advertisers <protocol-definitions-advertiser>` query :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>` to be able to specify what :ref:`Sites <protocol-definitions-site>` they want to include or exclude in their :ref:`Campaign<protocol-definitions-campaign>` definitions.